Danilo-Zekovic/danilo/README.md

 ## How to run the app
 Developers mode just npm start

-Prodution first webpack and than node server.js
+Production first webpack and than node server.js